Improving Acoustics: The 4 Step Checklist

 Typical locations for installing panels for the greatest acoustical effect are:

-1. Place acoustic panels at the first place on the wall where sound waves tend to hit before reaching the listeners ears.
+1. Place acoustic panels at the first place on the wall where sound waves tend to hit before reaching the listener's ears.

 2. Place 3' to 6' up from the floor in areas where much of the sound is produced by people sitting or standing in enclosed spaces.

-3. Place Acoustic Panels and Bass Traps in or around corners and oddly shaped spaces where sounds build up.
+3. Place acoustic panels and bass traps in or around corners and oddly shaped spaces where sounds build up.

 Get Professional Advice